SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

     ![Calculation View Name](./img/Ex3_Route0Stops.png)

 1. Now we need to add a projection.
-If is is not already expanded, expand the sidebar menu on the calculation view editor by clicking on the `>>` icon.
+If it is not already expanded, expand the sidebar menu on the calculation view editor by clicking the `>>` icon.

-    Select the "Projection" tool then drop a new projection as shown in the diagram below
+    Select the "Projection" tool then drop a new projection as shown in the screen shot below

     ![Calculation View Name](./img/Ex3_New_Projection.png)